 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 In 2016, there was an estimated number of 1,028,700 jobs in the United States for Farm or Ranch Manager.
 There is little to no growth in job opportunities for Farm or Ranch Manager.
 Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.

-Salary for a Farm or Ranch Manager
+How Much Does a Farm or Ranch Manager Make?

 Farm and Ranch Managers who work in Minnesota, Pennsylvania, or North Carolina, make the highest salaries.

 Below is a list of the median annual salaries for Farm and Ranch Managers in different U.S. states.

 |State||Annual Mean Salary|

 Tools & Technologies Used by Farm and Ranch Managers